FelixAburto/Detection-Engineering/README.md

 <b>Results:</b>

-Now that we have set our rule we can then view our secret value again and this should trigger the alert.
-We can view the alert by going to "Security" and selecting the "Alerts" option.
-This is what the alert should look like when it triggers.
+Now that our rule is set, we can view the secret value again to trigger the alert.
+To see the alert, go to "Security" and select the "Alerts" option.
+This is what the alert should look like when it is triggered.

 <p align="center">
 <img src="https://imgur.com/2Y0MkDq.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>